Applied Behaviour Analysis Child and Adolescent Services (ABACAS)

 Our Team of Behaviour Therapists

 ABACAS has a team of highly dedicated and enthusiastic Behavioural Therapists.
-All therapists hold a degree in a related field, such as Psychology and are experienced in delivering ABA therapy sessions to individuals with developmental disabilities.
+All therapists hold an allied health or education degree and are experienced in delivering ABA therapy sessions to individuals with developmental disabilities.
 Many are also working on their registration as psychologists or undertaking masters level studies.

 All therapists are active Registered Behaviour Technicians under the Behaviour Analyst Certification Board (BACB).
 They are required to be currently practising and to have 5% of their work time supervised by a Board Certified Behaviour Analyst (BCBA) or Board Certified Assistant Behaviour Analyst (BCaBA).